-By far one of the most important decisions that adults can make is to stay active and fit regardless of their age or condition.
-Getting outside is a great way to do that, and for a lot of adults, an adult tricycle is the perfect option.
-Unlike an ordinary bike, a 3 wheel bicycle is more comfortable, easier on the knees and hips, can accommodate larger riders, is a much more safe and stable choice.
+One of the most important decisions adults can make, by far, is to stay active and fit regardless of their age or condition.
+Getting outside is a great, safe way to do that, and for a lot of adults, an adult tricycle is the perfect bike option.
+Unlike an ordinary bicycle, a 3-wheel bicycle is more comfortable, easier on the knees and hips, can accommodate larger riders, and is a much safer and more stable choice.

-As you might have guessed from our name, we here at AdultTricyclesPro are avid bikers, hikers, and trikers.
-We are obsessed with helping people find the right adult tricycle so they can get outside, get some exercise, and enjoy some sunshine.
-In order to find the best adult tricycles we've done a ton of research to look into all of the manufacturers and models out there to find ones that are high-quality and won't break down on you after a few rides.
-It wasn't easy since there are a lot of companies out there making some questionable products, but we came away with some solid choices, and we'll share those with you here!
+As you might guess from our website name, we at AdultTricyclesPro are avid, bikers, hikers, and trikers.
+We are obsessed with helping people find the right adult tricycle bike so they can get outside, get some exercise, and enjoy some sunshine.
+In order to find the best adult tricycles we’ve done a ton of research to look into all of the manufacturers and models out there to find ones that are high-quality and won’t break down on you after a few rides.
+It wasn’t easy since there are a lot of companies out there making some questionable products, but we came away with some solid choices, and we’ll share those with you here!

-To review and report back on the best adult tricycles, we looked at both well known brands (like Schwinn) and smaller comapnies we had not heard of.
-Of course, the right choice for you is going to depend on your needs, your budget, and which models you think look good.
-We hope everyone from those just starting out with an adult trike to experienced outdoors enthusiasts looking for the latest advice can find some good three wheel bikes to look at and some new information to help them decide which is the right one for them.
+To review and report back on the best adult tricycles, we looked at both well known brands (like Schwinn) and smaller companies we had not heard of.
+The right choice for you is going to depend on your needs, your budget, and which models you think look good.
+We hope everyone from those just starting out with an adult trike to experienced outdoor enthusiasts looking for the latest advice can find some good three wheel bikes to look at and some new information to help them decide which is the right one for them.

-Adult tricycles are built with the sole purpose of enhancing everyone's ability to enjoy riding, increasing safety, and providing a more comfortable form of exercise that is easier on your joints, particularly your knees and hips.
-They come with lots of features that are extremely convenient for those looking to stay active: baskets for carrying groceries or gear, flags and bells for safety, and more comfortable seats than you will find on any bicycle.
+Adult tricycles are built with the sole purpose of enhancing everyone’s ability to enjoy riding with increased safety.
+They provide a more comfortable form of exercise that is easier on your joints, particularly your knees and hips.
+Also, they come with lots of features that are extremely convenient for those looking to stay active: baskets for carrying groceries or gear, flags and bells for safety, and more comfortable seats than you will find on any bicycle.

 Our Choices for the Best Adult Tricycle

 This was a difficult process.
 There are so many different features and facets that are important to selecting a three wheel bike and to those looking to take advantage of this great form of exercise.
-It made things difficult to create a single "top choices" list and to winnow the field down even more to products that we felt comfortable purchasing and putting through our testing process.
-However, after a lot deliberation here are our top picks.
+It made things difficult to create a single “top choices” list and to winnow the field down even more to products that we felt comfortable recommending.
+However, after a lot of deliberation, here are our top picks.
 Read on past the list for individual product reviews and a few words on our testing methodology.

 Here are the Best Adult Tricycles you can buy: